fatihacet/gitlab-workflow/README.md

 - Search for "GitLab: Set GitLab Personal Access Token" and hit Enter.
 - Enter the URL to the Gitlab instance the PAT should apply to and hit Enter.
 - Extension will ask for your PAT.
 Paste your PAT and hit Enter. _It won't be visible and accessible to others._
+- If you want to connect to GitLab hosted on a custom domain, additionally set `gitlab.instanceUrl` in your user or workspace settings, otherwise the extension will try to connect to gitlab.com.
+See [Configuration Options](#configuration-options) for more information.

 That's it. 🏁